REST API reference

 Payments (resource group)

-Sale Transactions (resource group)
+Sales (resource group)

-Refund a completed payment.
-Provide the
+A sale is a completed payment.
+Use the

 Refunds (resource group)